 Art and Design Technology give all pupils the chance for practical, creative work, with end-products of which they can be justly proud.
 Much attractive artwork by pupils is displayed around the school.

-French is taught by a specialist, from KG to year 4, with many practical activities, games and songs – an emphasis on learning through having fun.
-Spanish is taught in years 5 and 6.
+French is taught throughout the school with many practical activities, games and songs – an emphasis on learning through having fun.

-The extra length of our school day enables us to fit in all the creative and physical subjects without sacrificing any of the time required to do the academic subjects properly.
+The extra length of our school day enables us to fit everything in without sacrificing any of the time needed to devote to academic subjects.

 The essential principle behind the curriculum in all subjects is that CHILDREN LEARN BY DOING.
 They are expected to have a go and do their best.
-If they have difficulties, the small classes enable the teachers to encourage and help them individually.
-Those who are finding it hard may be referred to the school’s own learning support department. (click here for SPECIAL NEEDS)
+If they have difficulties, the small classes enable our teachers to encourage and help them individually.
+Those who are finding it hard may be referred to the school’s learning support department, led by our SENCO who has a degree in Special Educational needs and is supported by three Learning Support Specialists. (click here for SPECIAL NEEDS)

-Written homeworks begin in year 3 (25-30 minutes plus reading, each night).
+Written homework begins in year 3 (25-30 minutes plus reading, each night).
 By Year 6 it is 35 minutes plus reading, each night.